Very Important People (2023 TV series)

-Very Important People is an American improvisational comedy talk show hosted by Vic Michaelis as a fictionalized version of themself.
+Very Important People is an American improvisational comedy talk show that premiered on Dropout on December 15, 2023, hosted by Vic Michaelis as a fictionalized version of themself.
 (Note: Michaelis uses they/them and she/her pronouns.
 This article uses they/them for consistency.)
 A reboot of 2010 CollegeHumor series Hello, My Name Is..., episodes feature comedians who, after being unwittingly transformed via extensive makeup and costuming, have to devise characters from first impressions for an interview with Michaelis' host persona.
-The series premiered on the Dropout streaming service in December 2023, and has been renewed for a third season.
+The show's third season aired December 2025–June 2026.

 Format

-The opening sequence of each episode features one or two comedians having extensive makeup and prosthetics applied to them by the makeup team, along with accompanying costume pieces, to alter their appearance; the comedians are not aware in advance what they are being turned into, and are prevented from seeing themselves before the process is complete.
+The opening sequence of each episode features one or two comedians having extensive makeup and prosthetics applied to them by the makeup team, along with accompanying costume pieces to alter their appearance.
+The comedians are not aware in advance what they are being turned into, and are prevented from seeing themselves before the process is complete.
 Once preparations are finished, the comedians are allowed to see themselves in the mirror for the first time, and they are given a few minutes to improvise a character based on their new look.
 Similarly, Michaelis is not given any details of these characters beforehand beyond their name and appearance.

-When the episode begins, the comedians join Michaelis on the main talk show set, where they introduce themselves in character.
+After the opening preparation sequence, the comedians join Michaelis on the main talk show set, where they introduce themselves in character.
 The episode then proceeds with Michaelis, playing a heightened fictionalized version of themself, interviewing the characters, asking them questions about themselves and the reasons they have been brought on the show.
 Interviews will frequently be broken up by segments in which props are brought onto the set, prompting the characters to explain how the object relates to them; the interview may also cut away to photos or footage of the characters, which are shot on a green screen after the episode and added in post production.
 During interviews, Michaelis often alludes to their own fictionalized backstory and personal life, forming a loose narrative arc through the series; frequent mention is made of Michaelis's strained relationship with Bianca (played by Talia Tabin), their adult step-daughter who also works on the show.
 The final segment of each episode features Michaelis asking the characters a series of rapid-fire questions, concluding each time with "What is the meaning of life?"